 US consumer spending up 0.3 percent in May

-At the same time, economists said the downward revisions to spending for three of the first four months of the year signal weaker growth in the April-June quarter, which ends this week.
+Economists said the downward revisions to three of the first four months of the year signal weaker growth in the April-June quarter, which ends this week.

-Paul Dales, senior U.S. economist at Capital Economics, said he thinks growth has slowed in the second quarter at an annual rate of just 1.5 percent.
-That’s down from his previous forecast of a 2 percent rate.
-Economists at Barclays have cut their forecast from an annual rate of 1.8 percent to a sluggish rate of 1.4 percent.
+Paul Dales, senior U.S. economist at Capital Economics, said his group now expects growth has slowed in the second quarter at an annual rate of just 1.5 percent.
+That’s down from its previous forecast of a 2 percent rate.

 Tepid growth could keep the Federal Reserve from scaling back its bond purchases later this year.
 Chairman Ben Bernanke spooked investors last week when he said the Fed will likely slow its bond-buying this year if the economy continues to strengthen.
 But Bernanke added that if the economy weakens, the Fed won’t hesitate to delay its pullback or even step up its bond purchases again.